SteadyOptions is an options trading forum where you can find solutions from top options traders. Join Us!

 Vega is one of the most important of the Greeks in option pricing.
 Expressed as a dollar value, it measures how much the price of an option moves in response to volatility of the underlying asset.

 The Vega specifies the change in value of the option for a 1-percent change in implied volatility.
-We can use the Vega to determine the potential of an option to rise in value before its expiration.
+We can use the options Vega to determine the potential of an option to rise in value before its expiration.

 Just like the other Greeks, Vega has a model risk.
 By this we mean that it can only provide useful information if we input accurate implied volatility into the calculation.